ethanwhite/swc-bootcamp-material/Lectures/shell.md

     sort data_greencanyon_2013.txt -k 3 | head -1

-**Use pipes with sort, head, and tail to find the data row with the second most individuals**
+**Use pipes with sort, and head or tail to find the data row with the fewest individuals**

 ### Other people's programs

 Piping together unix tools can be very powerful for automating data analysis.
-I often use this for quick sanity checks on much more complicated Python code, But the real power of the piping in my every day life is piping my tools and other scientists tools together.
+I often use this for quick sanity checks on much more complicated Python code.
+But the real power of the piping in my every day life is piping my tools and other scientists tools together.
 This makes it easy to use tools written in languages you're not familiar with and to combine tools from different languages.